 Hillsboro in Jasper County, Georgia — The American South (South Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Settlements & Settlers • War, US Civil.
-In addition, it is included in the Georgia Civil War Trails, and the Sherman’s March to the Sea series lists.
-A significant historical date for this entry is November 18, 1864.
+This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the Georgia Historical Society, and the Sherman’s March to the Sea series lists.
+A significant historical month for this entry is October 1816.

 Location.
+33° 10.614′ N, 83° 38.352′ W. Marker is in Hillsboro, Georgia, in Jasper County.
+Marker is on Georgia Route 11 0.1 miles south of Plum Street, on the right when traveling south.
+The marker is at the old school house in Hillsboro.
 Touch for map.
 Marker is in this post office area: Hillsboro GA 31038, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Across the Ocmulgee (a few steps from this marker); Birthplace of Benjamin Harvey Hill (a few steps from this marker); Benjamin Harvey Hill (approx. 0.6 miles away); Sunshine Church (approx. 4.9 miles away); Sunshine Church II (approx. 4.9 miles away); The Stoneman Raid (approx. 6.2 miles away); Hebron Baptist Church (approx. 6.9 miles away); a different marker also named The Stoneman Raid (approx. 6.9 miles away).
+Birthplace of Benjamin Harvey Hill (here, next to this marker); Hillsboro (a few steps from this marker); Benjamin Harvey Hill (approx. 0.6 miles away); Sunshine Church (approx. 4.9 miles away); Sunshine Church II (approx. 4.9 miles away); The Stoneman Raid (approx. 6.2 miles away); Hebron Baptist Church (approx. 6.9 miles away); a different marker also named The Stoneman Raid (approx. 6.9 miles away).
 Touch for a list and map of all markers in Hillsboro.